Consumer Packaging No-No's

 #2 Consumer Packaging Complaint - Undersized Product Contents

-Undersized products is always mentioned when consumers are asked about packaging complaints.
+Undersized products are always mentioned when consumers are asked about packaging complaints.
 This is an issue commonly found in packaged food products.
-Potato chips and other edible food products are often filled and packaged with air.
+Potato chips and other edible food products are often filled and packaged with nitrogen or another inert gas.
 Consumers often feel the size of the package is misleading.
 This issue is not limited to food products, there are all sorts of packaged products that can be misleading to consumers.

 Companies often use air and void fill to protect packaged products from damage.
 The extra space used can be misleading, but serves a purpose.
 Business owners considering packaging options can use clear packaging to display packaging contents and avoid misleading consumers.